The impact of galaxy selection on the splashback boundaries of galaxy clusters: Results

 \subsection{Stellar mass cuts}

 The properties of galaxies in clusters can vary significantly from galaxies in the field.
 We now investigate how cuts in one of the most fundamental properties, stellar mass, affects the splashback feature.
-The stellar mass of galaxies may be affected by stripping, or more likely a burst of star formation followed by quenching \citep{Armitage2018}.
+The stellar mass of galaxies may be affected by various processes as they fall in to clusters, e.g. a burst of star formation followed by quenching \citep{Armitage2018}.
 It is not clear, however, that this process occurs uniformly across the galaxy mass range.
 As such, the stellar properties of cluster galaxies may trace different splashback radii than their host halo masses imply.
 Additionally, this allows us to see the impact of only including visible substructure.